Our Story

 Our Mission

 Black Creek Arts Council fosters the community’s vitality through arts education, advocacy, and access for all.
-We believe everybody is an artist, and that creativity strengthens individuals, neighborhoods, and the local economy.

 Our Impact